TheUnstoppable/FDSRem/README.md

 # FDSRem
-FDSRem is a ibrary to communicate with C&amp;C Renegade servers over RenRem protocol with useful extra features such as keep alive.
+FDSRem is a library to communicate with C&amp;C Renegade servers over RenRem protocol with useful extra features such as keep alive.

 ### Features